Th0masLavigne/FEniCSx_GMSH_tutorials/README.md

 # FEniCSx_GMSH_tutorials

-This repository holds all the documents related to the workshop conducted at I2M Bordeaux in September 2024.
-The objective of the workshop is to introduce open-source softwares for finite element modelling.
+This repository holds all the documents related to the workshop conducted at I2M Bordeaux of the 9th-11th September 2024.
+This workshop as been co-arganised with Giuseppe Sciumè at the Bordeaux University and is related to Thomas Lavigne AFR-FNR research project (cotutelle University of Luxembourg, Bordeaux University (I2M) and ENSAM Paris (IBHGC)).

+The objective of the workshop is to introduce open-source softwares for mesh generation and finite element modelling used as part of my PhD project.
 More specifically, it focuses on the use of FEniCSx (version 0.8.0) and GMSH (version >4.11).
 Their documentation as well as other softwares are available at the end of this document.

 The following elements are required to be able to run the examples:
 - A local installation of [FEniCSx v0.8.0](https://fenicsproject.org/download/) or [Docker Desktop](https://desktop.docker.com/win/main/amd64/165256/Docker%20Desktop%20Installer.exe) v4.34.0 or later *(macOS or linked with WSL2 on Windows)* **or** [Docker Engine](https://docs.docker.com/engine/install/ubuntu/) *(macOS or Linux or Ubuntu WSL2)*,